Pokémon Go: Community and cultural impact

-Gos release resulted in a resurgence in popularity for the Pokémon franchise as a whole.
-The Pokémon Sun and Moon games for the Nintendo 3DS, released later in 2016, was the best-selling video game for the 3DS with over 16 million copies sold, and this was partly attributed to the new fans to the series brought in by Go.
+Gos release resulted in a resurgence in popularity for the Pokémon franchise.
+The Pokémon Sun and Moon games for the Nintendo 3DS, released later in 2016, were the best-selling video games for the 3DS, with over 16 million copies sold, and this was partly attributed to the new fans of the series brought in by Go.
 In an interview, director of Sun and Moon Shigeru Ohmori remarked that the Ultra Sun and Ultra Moon sequels were designed partly to facilitate entry for newcomers to the franchise brought in by Go.
-The first Pokémon games for the Nintendo Switch, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!, took significant inspirations from Go.
+The first Pokémon games for the Nintendo Switch, Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! took significant inspiration from Go.
 A line of official Go merchandise was released in November 2019.